Ann Alden, MA, PATH International Certified Instructor and Equine Specialist in Mental Health and Learning,

 Director of Borderlands Center

 Ann was born horse crazy, first started taking riding lessons when she was 8 years old, and earned her first horse when she was 13.
 She owned and operated Esperanza Stables in Tucson, Arizona from 1977 -1986 and served as a Pony Club instructor during that time.
 She has been providing equine assisted activities since 1986.
 Ann received a BA degree in psychology from Newcomb College, a BS degree in ecology and evolutionary biology and a Master’s degree in special education and rehabilitation counseling from the University of Arizona.

 She was hired by Barbara Rector to work for the EFP program at Sierra Tucson, and in 1992 founded The Riding and Rehabilitation Center, a NARHA Accredited Center in Tucson.
 From 2001 – 2006 Ann provided equine assisted services at L Lazy E Ranch.
 She is past president of EFMHA (Equine Facilitated Mental Health Association), a faculty member for the PATH International Equine Specialist certification workshop, and a faculty member for the Adventures in Awareness internship.
-From January, 2009 to May, 2012 she served as program director and head instructor at CANTER, a PATH International premier accredited center in Sierra Vista, AZ.
-She has served on the PATH Certification Oversight Committee for the last 3 years and recently joined the board of directors of the Horses and Humans Research Foundation.
+From January 2009 to May 2012 she served as program director and head instructor at CANTER, a PATH International premier accredited center in Sierra Vista, AZ.
+She served on the PATH Certification Oversight and the Health and Education Committees for 3 years each.

 Ann is a faculty member for the PATH International Equine Facilitated Mental Health and Learning workshop and is available to travel to teach this workshop as the equine specialist member of the teaching team.
 For more information email Ann Alden.
 Or contact PATH International.

 Jennifer has been riding since she was 3 years old and competed in many disciplines before specializing in dressage.
 She has competed through Grand Prix, is a USDF Learner Judge Program graduate, and graduated from the University of Arizona with a degree in Special Education and Rehabilitation.
-In her 22 years as a professional, she has won numerous Regional and National Championships, has earned her USDF Bronze, Silver and Gold Medals, and has coached several students to the FEI Levels in dressage.
+In her 26 years as a professional, she has won numerous Regional and National Championships, has earned her USDF Bronze, Silver and Gold Medals, and has coached several students to the FEI Levels in dressage.